steve1316/gfl-reactjs-wiki/README.md

 # Planned Features (Subject to change)

-- Stats and animations of all T-Dolls (Tactical Dolls) in the game as of September 09, 2020.
+- Stats and animations of all T-Dolls (Tactical Dolls) in the game as of October 10, 2020.

 - Information on equipment and their effects when equipped on T-Dolls.